AdaemmerP/TailRiskText/README.md

 Please cite the paper when using the code and data from this repository.
 We used newspaper articles from *The New York Times* and *The Washington Post*.
 The data were collected using the online tool [NexisUni](https://www.lexisnexis.com/en-int/products/nexis-uni).
-Due to licensing agreements, we do not upload the newspaper articles itself, but all computed time series derived from it.
 The vintage data we used are publicly available [here](https://research.stlouisfed.org/econ/mccracken/fred-databases/).

 ## Data